mcarr823/pi-tv-streamer/install/DE.md

 `sudo apt install plasma-bigscreen kdeconnect plasma-workspace-wayland`

-* Kubuntu has kdeconnect install by default, but not the other two packages.
+* The Kubuntu derivative of Ubuntu has kdeconnect install by default, but not the other two packages.

 ## Other Operating Systems